wintercms/docs/plugin-settings.md

 <a name="initializing-default-values"></a>
 ### Initializing default values

-The settings model has the `initSettingsData` method to initialize default values.
-This method will be called to fulfill default values if you never submitted the [settings configuration form](#backend-pages):
+In order to provide default values for settings just implement the `initSettingsData()` method; which will be called when instantiating the Settings model instance.
+These default values will be used when there are no values in the database for the settings.
+See below for an example implementation:
 ```php
 class Settings extends Model
 {